HEMALATHAifet/Online_Course_Progress_Tracker/readme.md

-Here’s a **professional GitHub README** for your SQL project:
-**“Online Course Progress Tracker”** — written in the same style as your previous one 👏

----

 # 🎓 Online Course Progress Tracker

 A beginner-friendly SQL project that models an online learning platform (like Coursera or Udemy) — designed to practice **foreign keys, joins, subqueries, and views** through a real-world education system example.